prayash/eventide/TUTORIAL.md

 The Scene component is the root node of an A-Frame app.
 It's what creates the stage for you to place 3D objects in, initializes the camera, and renderer and handles other boilerplate.
 It should be the outermost element wrapping everything else inside it.
 You can think of `Entity` like an HTML `div`.
 Entities are the basic building blocks of an A-Frame `Scene`.
 Every object inside the A-Frame scene is an `Entity`.

-A-Frame is built on the [Entity-component-system](https://en.wikipedia.org/wiki/Entity-component-system) (ECS) architecture, a very common pattern utlizied in 3D and game development most notably popularized by [Unity](https://unity3d.com/), a powerful game engine.
-What ECS means in the context of an A-Frame app is that we create a bunch of Entities that quite literally do nothing, and attach components to them to describe their behavior and looks.
+A-Frame is built on the [Entity-component-system](https://en.wikipedia.org/wiki/Entity-component-system) (ECS) architecture, a very common pattern utilized in 3D and game development most notably popularized by [Unity](https://unity3d.com/), a powerful game engine.
+What ECS means in the context of an A-Frame app is that we create a bunch of Entities that quite literally do nothing, and attach components to them to describe their behavior and appearance.
 Because we're using React, this means that we'll be passing props into our `Entity` to tell it what to render.
 For example, passing in `a-box` as the value of the prop `primitive` will render a box for us.
 Then we can pass in other values for attributes like position, rotation, material, size, etc. Basically, anything listed in the A-Frame [documentation](https://aframe.io/docs/0.6.0/core/entity.html) is fair game.
 I hope you see how powerful this really is.
 You're grabbing just the bits of functionality you need and attaching them to Entities.
 It gives us maximum flexibility and reusability of code, and is very easy to reason about.
+This is called [composition over inheritance](https://en.wikipedia.org/wiki/Composition_over_inheritance).

 ## But, Why React?
 Sooooo, all we need is markup and a few scripts.
 What's the point of using React, anyway?
 Well, if you wanted to attach state to these objects, then manually doing it would be a lot of hard work.
 A-Frame handles almost all of its rendering through the use of HTML attributes (or components as mentioned above), and updating different attributes of many objects in your scene manually can be a massive headache.
 Since React is excellent at binding state to markup, diffing it for you, and re-rendering, we'll be taking advantage of that.
 Keep in mind that we won't be handling any WebGL render calls or manipulating the animation loop with React.
 A-Frame has a built in animation engine that handles that for us.
 We just need to pass in the appropriate props and let it do the hard work for us.
 See how this is pretty much like creating your ordinary React app, except the result is WebGL instead of raw markup?
 Well, technically, it is still markup.
 But A-Frame converts that to WebGL for us.
 Enough with the talking, let's write some code.